 - In case cancer recurs again despite the person being given chemotherapy earlier, it is hard to cure it.

 - If the person gets affected after she delivers, then it can have chances of not getting cured.

-- The HCG levels should be regularly monitored for 1 year after undergoing chemotherapy.
+- The HCG levels should be regularly monitored for a year after undergoing chemotherapy.

-- Early adequate treatment can increase the chances of full cure of the disease.
+- Early adequate treatment can increase the chances of a full cure of the disease.

 - Pregnancy should be avoided during chemotherapy and also the first year after chemotherapy stops.

 - Having nutritional food goes a long way in preventing the disease.